neilpricetw/kubernetes-security-nodejs-mysql/insecure-original/README.md

 - start minikube and run the following to install nginx ingress and ensure that the docker images you build will be accessed by minikube

 ```
+minikube start
 minikube addons enable ingress
 eval $(minikube -p minikube docker-env)
 ```

-Note: two possible alternatives to minikube are [Kind](https://kind.sigs.k8s.io/) which is still run locally or [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes) which provides an online kubernetes playground.
+Note: if you don't wish to use minikube and don't have access to another Kubernetes platform there are two possible alternatives I'm aware of.
+[Kind](https://kind.sigs.k8s.io/) which is run locally or [killercoda](https://killercoda.com/playgrounds/scenario/kubernetes) which provides an online kubernetes playground.

 ## Build and Deploy the Insecure-Original Application

-Run the following:
+Run the following to deploy this simple NodeJS / MySQL application:

 ```
 cd insecure-original/node-app